Your church has an important mission, a big vision, and there are a lot of people in your community to reach with the Gospel.

 You can repurpose content you’ve already got (your sermon, for example) and share it far beyond Sunday.

 Creating and sharing content works better than traditional advertising and it’s 60% cheaper.
 Learn a little and dive in.
-If you want some insanely practical help, we’ve got an online course on this topic and it will really help you.
-Follow the steps and you’ll be up and running.

 The biggest growth barriers churches face has nothing to do with parking lots, service times, or second campuses.